 Understanding the day-to-day realities of a job

 If you want work experience that gets you involved in the day-to-day realities of a particular job or industry, think about:

 - Job shadowing.
-This gives you an idea of the daily tasks and interactions in the role.
+This gives you an idea of the daily tasks and interactions in this role.

 - Doing a formal work experience placement with an employer in your field of interest.
 This can be organised through your school or education provider.

 If you want to do work experience that shows employers you understand their business and have the right skills for the job, consider

 - Undertaking a work trial.
 See our article What is a work trial and when is it okay?

 - Volunteering.
 See our article Get work experience by volunteering.

 - Doing a traineeship or apprenticeship.
 For more information read our article Australian Apprenticeships - FAQ.
 You can find apprenticeship and traineeship opportunities by searching online or by approaching the Australian Apprenticeship Support Network.